onlinecity/gatewayapi-docs/docs/rest.rst

 Message Filtering
 ^^^^^^^^^^^^^^^^^

-Some messages contain links that due to phising attacks and generally unwanted spam cannot be accepted.
+Some messages contain links that due to phishing attacks and generally unwanted spam cannot be accepted.
 Each account has a whitelist of links that are allowed, unique to that account, and approved by our staff.
 Any links found in the messages are checked against the whitelist, using the following method:

 - A bare domain (such as ``gatewayapi.com``) allows all links pointing to that domain.
 - A specific link (such as ``gatewayapi.com/docs``) only allows exactly that link to be allowed through the whitelist check.